learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 ```

 When we provide a negative index, the JavaScript engine knows to start counting
-from the last element in the array instead of the first.
+from the last element in the `Array` instead of the first.

 ### `.splice()`

-While `.slice()` allows us to return a piece of an array without mutating the
+While `.slice()` allows us to return a piece of an `Array` without mutating the
 original (nondestructive), `.splice()` performs destructive actions.
 Let's
 familiarize ourselves with the [MDN documentation][splice]: